Munter/grunt-reduce/README.md

         // For maximum efficiency install jpegtran, optipng, pngcrush and pngquant
         optimizeImages: true, // Default: true

+        // Revision file names with the md5 sum of the file content and move to /static/
+        fileRev: true, // Default: true

         // Create a cache manifest file
         // If one already exists it will be ammended with static assets
         manifest: false, // Default: false